TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Conceptual_Design.md

     * Limited Z-axis functionality unless supplemented by another mechanism.

     * Performance depends on magnet strength and carriage rigidity for consistent actuation.

+**Evaluation and Selection**

+When evaluating the three systems, several key factors were considered: mechanical complexity, cost, precision, scalability, and ease of maintenance.
+The robotic arm, while versatile, introduces high mechanical complexity, slower operation speeds, and increased cost due to multiple motors and linkages.
+The micro-robot system provides independent piece control but is prohibitively expensive, difficult to synchronize, and challenging to maintain.

+The CoreXY motion system was determined to be the most balanced and practical approach.
+Its two-motor planar configuration minimizes mechanical components while maximizing precision and speed.
+It integrates smoothly with magnetic actuation methods, provides consistent and predictable motion, and offers an excellent trade-off between performance and design simplicity.

 ## High-Level Solution